 WHAT IS A COSMETIC TATTOO ?

-Cosmetic Tattooing, also known as Permanent Cosmetics and Micropigmentation.
+Cosmetic Tattooing, also known as Semi Permanent and Permanent Cosmetics and Micropigmentation.

 So what is Cosmetic tattooing and is it the same thing as Microblading?
 How long does it last?